 Light festivals, generosity and joy

-People clapped, enthusiastic, at the end of every light show during Barcelona’s light festival, ‘Llum BCN’, last weekend.
+People clapped, enthusiastic, at the end of every light show during Barcelona’s light festival, ‘Llum BCN’.
 They were generous.
 They were happy.
-It started raining copiously on the second night, Saturday, so they took refuge and smooched under canopies and inside vermuterias, talking loud about all things Mediterraneans love shouting about in a bar at 10pm over anchovies, pa amb tomaquet, huevos estrellados and cava | beer | Vichy water.
-As soon as it stopped raining, people went back to admire interactive moss & light projections, AI readings of the Book of Genesis, laser beamings over the stars, sea sound recordings, retroactive mirror reflections, the frenetic dances of traffic lights…
+It started raining copiously on the second night of the festival, so people took refuge and smooched under canopies and inside vermuterias [vermouth bars], talking loud about all things Mediterraneans love shouting about in a bar at 10pm, while chomping anchovies, pa amb tomaquet, huevos estrellados, cava | beer | Vichy water.

 “Fa goig“